Want to know how to make the most of your NCG membership? Here are 10 ways to engage in 2016!

 NCG is always on the lookout for news about our members.
 Whether it's a press release, an article featuring your organization or staff, or a guest blog post--we want to hear about it.
 Contact NCG and share your news with us.
 We'll make sure the rest of the NCG membership hears about what you're doing.

 NCG has several peer networks within our membership that host informal brown-bag lunches and official NCG programs.
-Along with long-standing networks like the Family Philanthropy Exchange (FPE) and the Corporate Contributions Roundtable (CCR), NCG also convenes the Mad Hatters network designed for staff of small foundations who wear many hats and Communications salons for peer-to-peer conversation amongst communications professionals.
+Along with long-standing networks like the Family Philanthropy Exchange (FPE) and the Corporate Contributions Roundtable (CCR), NCG also convenes a book club and a Communications Salon for peer-to-peer conversation amongst communications professionals.

 Are you new to philanthropy?
 Do you have new staff that needs an orientation on the field?
 If so, attend NCG's annual New Grantmakers Institute.
-This year’s 2-day training will be held on Oct 1 and Oct 2 at the James Irvine Foundation.
-Check out our website to learn more and register.
-We are also working on a one-day “boot camp” version for our South Bay members.
+This year’s 2-day training will be held in the fall.
+More details to come on our website.

 All NCG members have a profile in our Member Directory.
 (If you don't, contact NCG so we can add you to our database).
 Members are encouraged to personalize their profile--add a photo, identify your professional interests and the issues you care about.
 Afterward, surf the directory to find your peers or find out who else share your interests.